PHYSIOTHERAPY AND REHAB

 Certain ultrasounds also create a heating effect to help relax the muscles or tightness in the body.
 This heat combined with the overall features of the ultrasound help to start the healing process at the most basic cellular level speeding up your road to recovery.

-If you are interested in Physiotherapy in Fort Washington, Landover, Waldorf, and Washington, DC, call our Maryland Spine & Rehab team today!
+If you are interested in Physiotherapy in Clinton, Landover, Waldorf, and Washington, DC, call our Maryland Spine & Rehab team today!